naftalic/ORinPython/_sources/intro.md

-# Lecture notes in Operation Research with Python
+# Lecture notes in "Operation Research in Python"

 This is a small sample book to give you a feel for how book content is structured.